blog-ftr-img

 1. Define forecast period: This could be short-term or long-term, depending on the organization’s forecasting needs.
 The short-term is usually less than 90 days, while the long-term is more than 1 year.

-2. Gather Historical Data: Collect past cash flow statements, income statements, and balance sheets.
+2. Gather Historical Data: Collect and analyze the client’s historical cash flows, including past cash flow statements, income statements, and balance sheets, as this is essential for building an accurate forecast.

 3. Identify Cash Inflows: From the historical data, identify all sources of inflow, including sales revenue, asset revenue, grants, and refunds.